PatrickVuscan/React-Native-Fast-API-Pizzeria/README.md

 ## Program Design

 In terms of design this code base is quite a disappointment.
 Even though the features are present the code is oriented around it being an API.
 So there really is no business logic outside of calling the database and storing/retrieving the data via the routes.
 The main reason for this was because we were both getting used to the tech stack.
 However, this made it quite clear to us that in order to have a better design for our team project we will need to improve upon our understanding of what is `Good Software Design` as well as improve upon our process of designing software.
 Mo has already looked through a lot of resources after realising the fact that the API was poorly designed to rectify this issue.
 Unfortunately, this realisation came towards the end of the assignment deadline.
 If we are to make changes we would definitely separate the business logic from the database by using objects that utilise abstractions to specify the Use Cases of our application.
 For example, instead of just having routes that call the database we would have an intermediate abstract class for each of our model objects which would define the methods that are required for passing all our Use Cases.
 Then we would implement persistence as a plugin rather than a core feature of our API.
 This has already been done to some extent in the `crud model`, however it is still coupled with the database itself and does not per-say provide any business logic (i.e. there is no calculation for getting the total order price).
 In terms of cohesion most models only known of their own existence with the exception of those who end up having to store different models (i.e. Order stores Pizzas and Drinks).
 The moral of the story is that both of us were too engaged with learning the technology that we would be using for our team projects that we failed to see the bigger picture.
 In terms of `WTF/min` this would be up there for sure.

+## CI/CD + Clean Code

+We have a very good process that insures that we write code that is consistent and clean.
+For example we have defined rules in `.pylintrc` that enforces snake_case as well as providing variables names that are longer than 2 characters.
+We also enforce the google's python convention in `setup.cfg`.
+We further enforce functionality tests and linting by first running scripts on `precommit` and second running scripts on `pull-request`.